 The severe pulsating sensations or throbbing are usually accompanied by:

-The following factors can trigger migraines:
+The following factors can trigger migraine:

 - bright lights

-- changes in weather (humidity, heat, pressure)
+- changes in weather, including humidity, heat, and pressure

 - emotional stress or anxiety